 Google will send free traffic to your website if you answer questions that searchers are asking.
 So, by simply sharing your wealth of industry knowledge Google could be sending you clients—for free!

-Pro Tip: Don’t forget to include links back to your website within all blog posts so that readers can learn more about what makes you unique.
+Pro Tip: Don’t forget to include links to your website within all blog posts so readers can learn more about what makes you unique.

 Make sure to use tools like Grammarly and Hemingway editor to improve the quality of your content.
 Alternatively, use professional SEO content writing services to improve your odds of ranking.